jimbojw/karmarank/content/14-conclusion.md

 You are forcing the Firm to realize that "Quality," "Maintenance," and "Mentorship" are not free, naturally occurring resources.
 They are products.
 If the Firm wants them, they must pay for them with currency that matters: **Promotions and Budget.**

-By optimizing for the Calibration Cylinder you benefit yourself immediately.
-But you also benefit the collective.
-You force the organization to mature.
-You force it to align its incentives with its actual survival needs.
-This is a bottom-up movement for agency.

 ## 4. The Cost of Clarity

 There is a price to pay for this clarity.

-You must endure the Conative Dissonance.
+You must transcend the Dissonance.
 You must detach your personal moral compass from your economic engine.
 You must accept that you can be "Right" (technically) and "Broke" (politically) at the same time.

 You must accept that the Rating is the Job.